 It’s been said that the Colorado River is “too thin to plow, but too thick to drink.”
 Any casual observer will note the silty taupe color of the water that comes from the sediment of more than 25 significant tributaries, and hundreds of smaller ones, all of which rip through sandstone and other loose rock.
 Hundreds of millions of tons of sediment flow through the river on any given year, although the flow can vary based on events like flooding and drought.
 This mobile earth is deposited all along the way, which can become a problem in some places.

-In an unimpeded, naturally flowing river (a very rare thing to find these days), the travel and deposition helps develop a healthy ecosystem.
-Aquatic habitats along the river and in its estuaries require just the right amount of sediment to thrive and, in some cases, require specific grain-sizes of sediment.
+In an unimpeded, naturally flowing river (a very rare thing to find these days), travel and deposition help develop a healthy ecosystem.
+Aquatic habitats along the river and in its estuaries require just the right amount of sediment to thrive and, in some cases, require specific grain sizes of sediment.
 The sediment carried by the river is also deposited along its banks to become vital sandbars that act as riparian areas for vegetation and wildlife.
 Without sediment, rivers would just be water ripping through rock, rather than the lush, lively habitats that they are.

 It’s this very movement of sediment, whether in ancient oceans or modern rivers, that moves the landscape around and deposits it as layers

 and formations that, over millions of years, become rock.
-The Colorado Plateau, for all of it’s fixed features, is still in the process of becoming, grain by tiny grain.
-Even the most rigid of us also becomes who we are, hour by short hour, with the steady layering of life.
+The Colorado Plateau, for all of its fixed features, is still in the process of becoming, grain by tiny grain.
+Even the most rigid of us also become who we are, hour by short hour, with the steady layering of life.
 We are, after all, just the deposited silt of our experience.

 Easton Smith is a Local Wasatch Front resident and writer.
 He spends his time community organizing, rock-climbing, and playin’ some mean banjo.
 For more writing from Easton, check out his personal blog or stay tuned for future loggings in River Currents.